Summary

 • Some alternative treatments for yeast infection are boric acid, tea tree oil vaginal suppositories, and the Candida diet.
 Boric acid shouldn’t be used if you are pregnant or trying to conceive.
 The effectiveness of the Candida diet in preventing vaginal yeast infection isn’t supported by science, but if you decide to follow it, please do so with the guidance of a nutritionist.

-Vaginal yeast infections are caused by Candida yeasts.
-But, it’s important to note that having Candida in your vaginal microbiome doesn’t necessarily mean you have an infection.
-Turns out these yeasts can be harmless members of a healthy vaginal microbiome.
+Vaginal yeast infections are annoying, messy, and unfortunately very common!
+Yeast infections are caused by Candida yeasts, but it’s important to note that having Candida in your vaginal microbiome doesn’t always mean you have an infection.
+These yeasts can actually be harmless members of a healthy vaginal microbiome.

 So why do they make a mess down there sometimes?
 Well, scientists are not totally sure how this happens.
 It’s probably a combination of several factors, such as your vaginal microbiome composition, other diseases, and hormonal changes [1].

-What we do know is that certain things can increase your risk of getting a yeast infection if you have Candida as part of your vaginal microbiome:
+What we know is that certain things can increase your risk of getting a yeast infection if you have Candida as part of your vaginal microbiome, including:

 • Antibiotics